Alternatives#

 Key features:

-Code editing capabilities
+Code editing with search/replace blocks

 Scores highly on SWE-Bench